 - 1. Provide the student with a student handbook (upon request) and course selection guide. - 2.
 Issue a locker and class schedule. - 3.
 Provide the student with a tour of the building. - 4.
-The counselor may need to make an appointment to meet with the student and parent/guardian to discuss graduation requirements and class selection.
+The counselor may need to make an appointment to meet with the student and parent/guardian to discuss class selection.